Are you a book lover who’s constantly recommending reads to friends and family, itching to put your thoughts out to a wider audience?

 How to Start a Book Blog in 10 Simple Steps:

 There are many reasons why you might want to start your book blogging journey and write a book blog.

-The biggest reason of them all?
+The biggest reason for them all?
 You love reading!

-That alone is reason enough to start a book blog as a way to evolve your love of books.
+That alone is enough to start a book blog to evolve your love of books.
 But being a book blogger also allows you to transcend being a reader and become something more.

-Here are some other compelling reasons to start a book blog this year:
+Here are some other compelling reasons to start a book blogging website this year:

 - Share the books you love – With a book blog, you get to share all the joy books bring you through reviewing and showcasing the books and authors on your blog.

 - Let your voice be heard – This is a great way to voice your opinion.
-You can use your blog as an outlet to vent about absolutely anything related to books you’ve read, or maybe one you’re trying to author.
+You can use your blog as an outlet to vent about absolutely anything related to books you’ve read or maybe one you’re trying to author.
 You can even write and start a book blog that appeals to your broad book blog audience.

-- Build your resume – In addition to giving you a platform and a voice, a book blog will help you build your resume and position you as an expert in your field.
+- Build your resume – Besides giving you a blogging platform and a voice, book blogging will help you build your resume and position you as an expert in your field.

-- Improve your writing skills – Yet another amazing benefit of book blogging is that it helps you to improve your writing skills.
-And remember, just because you’re a book blogger, it doesn’t mean that you can’t occasionally publish stuff on other topics related to writing or other subjects you’re passionate about.
+- Improve your writing skills – Another fantastic benefit of book blogging is that it helps you improve your writing skills.
+And remember, just because you’re a book blogger, it doesn’t mean that you can’t occasionally publish stuff on other writing-related topics or other subjects you’re passionate about.

-- Join or create a community of like-minded individuals – You know those people who say, ‘I don’t read,’ like it’s actually okay?
-You never have to deal with them when you’re the creator of a community of avid readers!
+- Join or create a book community of like-minded individuals – You know those who say, ‘I don’t read,’ like it’s okay?
+You never have to deal with them when you’re the creator of a bookish community of avid readers!

-- Make money – This is undoubtedly the best part of blogging about books.
-You get paid to do something that you love so much you’d happily do it for free.
+- Make money book blogging is undoubtedly the best part of book blogging.
+Finally, you get paid to do something you love so much that you’d happily do it for free.
 It doesn’t get much better than that, does it?

 You may want to ask yourself: